 Language: The operating language of the 1972 ERA is extremely short: "Equality of rights under the law shall not be denied or abridged by the United States or by any state on account of sex."
-However, in the almost 50 years since its initial passage, debate remains over whether it offers any new general protections or rights for women.
+However, in the almost 50 years since its initial passage by Congress, debate remains over the meaning of this provision.
 Supporters claim the ERA would prevent discrimination, promote equal pay, and so on.
-Opponents generally claim that discrimination against women is already prohibited by a multitude of federal and state laws, and that adding the ERA would change very little in real life except becoming a powerful tool against pro-life abortion laws.
+But discrimination against women is already prohibited by a multitude of federal and state laws, and is covered by the Constitution's Equal Protection Clause under precedent that was developed after the ERA was submitted to the states.
+Supporters also assert that adding the ERA would become, among other things, a powerful tool against pro-life abortion laws.